-Non-exempt workers must be paid overtime pay at a rate of not less than one and one-half times their regular rates of pay after 40 hours of work in a workweek.
-While FLSA does set basic minimum wage and overtime pay standards and regulates the employment of minors, there are a number of employment practices which FLSA does not regulate.
+Non-exempt workers must be paid overtime pay at a rate of not less than one and one-half times their regular rates of pay after 40 hours of work in a worksheet.
+While FLSA does set basic minimum wage and overtime pay standards and regulates the employment of minors, there are a number of employment practices which FLSA does no regulate.
 For example, FLSA does not require:

-- (1) Vacation, holiday, severance, or sick pay; - (2) Meal or rest periods, holidays off, or vacations; - (3) Premium pay for weekend or holiday work; - (4) Pay raises or fringe benefits; or - (5) A discharge notice, reason for discharge, or immediate payment of final wages to terminated employees.
+- Vacation, holiday, severance, or sick pay;

+- Meal or rest periods, holiday off, vacations;

+- Premium pay for weekend or holiday work;

+- Pay raises or fringe benefits; or

+- A discharge notice, reason for discharge, or immediate payment of final wages to terminated employees.